-- The cost of your section 179 property placed in service exceeds \$800,000. - Your business is an enterprise zone business or a renewal community business. - You placed qualified property in service in the Gulf Opportunity Zone. - You placed in service a sport utility or certain other vehicles. - You are married filing a joint or separate return.
+- The cost of your section 179 property placed in service exceeds \$800,000. - Your business is an enterprise zone business or a renewal community business. - You placed in service a sport utility or certain other vehicles. - You are married filing a joint or separate return.